twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

+> Note: If you plan to build your apps using Xcode 11 and deploy on iOS 13 devices, please use the `SwiftVoiceCallKitQuickstart` sample app.
+Reporting new incoming calls to CallKit upon receiving VoIP push notifications is mandated by Apple's new [PushKit push notification policy](https://developer.apple.com/documentation/pushkit/pkpushregistrydelegate/2875784-pushregistry).
+Failure to integrate the CallKit framework will result in runtime exceptions.

+## Get started with Voice on iOS:
 > NOTE: These sample applications use the Twilio Voice 2.x APIs.
-If you are using SDK 2.x, we highly recommend planning your migration to 3.0 as soon as possible.
+If you are using SDK 2.x, we highly recommend planning your migration to 4.0 as soon as possible.
 Support for 2.x will cease 1/1/2020.
 Until then, SDK 2.x will only receive fixes for critical or security related issues.
 For examples using our 3.x APIs, please see the [master](https://github.com/twilio/voice-quickstart-swift/tree/master) branch.

-## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app
 * [Access Tokens](#access-tokens) - Using access tokens
 * [Managing Audio Interruptions](#managing-audio-interruptions) - Managing audio interruptions